I really fancy doing...

 Join us if you can at the event.
 The conference programme provides a strong emphasis on consent, decision-making, and citizenship for people with profound and multiple learning disabilities.
 So, it's an important learning and networking opportunity for everyone involved in the lives of children and adults with profound and multiple learning disabilities.

-At the LD Today Exhibition, the organisers of Raising the Bar II, myself, Thomas Doukas, Annie Fergusson, and Joanna Grace will focus on how the implementation of the Standards can assist providers and commissioners to be responsive and ensure people enjoy meaningful lives.
+At the LDT London Exhibition and Learning Day, the organisers of Raising the Bar II, myself, Thomas Doukas, Annie Fergusson, and Joanna Grace will focus on how the implementation of the Standards can assist providers and commissioners to be responsive and ensure people enjoy meaningful lives.